HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

   (since lattices are not automatically distributive).

-  A <span class=defn>Homomorphism of Frames</span> is a map $\varphi : F \to G$ which preserves finite meets and arbitrary joins.
+  A <span class=defn>Homomorphism of Frames</span> is a map $\varphi : F \to G$ which preserves finite meets and arbitrary joins[^19].
 </div>

 Now, inspired by the fact that continuous maps of topological spaces